 If yes, congratulations!
+You’re safe.

-What’s a digital strategy?
+What’s digital strategy?

 Wikipedia describes “digital strategy” as: a form of strategic management and a business answer or response to a digital question, often best addressed as part of an overall business strategy.